Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 (B) For performance monitoring of the residual disinfectant concentration of the water being supplied to the distribution system:

-(I) The date, time and lowest value each day.
+(I) The date, time and lowest value each day the residual disinfectant concentration remains equal to or greater than the required minimum.

-(ii) The test results of performance monitoring required under § 109.301(2) for public water suppliers using unfiltered surface water or GUDI sources shall include the following, at a minimum:
+(ii) The test results of performance monitoring required under § 109.301(2) for public water suppliers using unfiltered surface water or GUDI sources must include the following, at a minimum:

 (A) For turbidity performance monitoring: